AWS Global Infrastructure

 This brings us to the end of the Ansible Interview Questions article.
 With increasing business competition, companies have realized the importance of adapting and taking advantage of the changing market.
 Few things that kept them in the game were faster scaling of systems, better software delivery, adapting to new technologies, etc. That’s when Ansible swung into the picture and gave these companies boosting support to continue the race.

-If you want to learn more about DevOps, check out the DevOps Training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+If you want to learn more about DevOps, check out the DevOps Certification Course by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka DevOps Certification Training course helps learners gain expertise in various DevOps processes and tools such as Puppet, Jenkins, Nagios and GIT for automating multiple steps in SDLC.

 Upcoming Batches For DevOps Certification Training Course